Goorob-401-advanced-javascript/class-01-Node-Ecosystem/README.md

 - `npm run test`
 #### Tests
 - How do you run tests? `npm run test`
-- Any tests of note?
+- Any tests of note? none
 - Describe any tests that you did not complete, skipped, etc
 #### UML
 Link to an image of the UML for your application and response to events